Californians to vote on 7 ballot measures this November - NewsBreak

 ABORTION

 This question placed on the ballot by the state Legislature asks voters to amend the state constitution to guarantee a right to an abortion and contraceptives.
 Last month, the U.S. Supreme Court overturned Roe v.
-Wade , letting states decide whether to allow abortions.
-California is run by Democrats who support abortion rights, so the laws here won't change anytime soon.
-But California's right to an abortion is based on a right to privacy in the state constitution.
-The U.S. Supreme Court's ruling overturning Roe v.
-Wade found the right to privacy does not guarantee the right to an abortion, concerning supporters that the state's abortion laws could be vulnerable in state courts.
-This amendment would leave no doubt that abortion is legal in California.
+Wade, letting states decide whether to allow abortions.
+California is run by Democrats who support abortion rights, so the laws here won’t change anytime soon.
+But California’s right to an abortion is based on a right to privacy in the state constitution.
+The U.S. Supreme Court’s ruling overturning Roe v.
+Wade found the right to privacy does not guarantee the right to an abortion, concerning supporters that the state’s abortion laws could be vulnerable in state courts.
+This amendment, known as proposition one, would leave no doubt that abortion is legal in California.

 SPORTS BETTING